WASdev/azure.sso.setup/azureOidc.md

 # Description

-This document is indended as a fast path to get you started with using Azure as your OpenID Connect provider (OP) for the WebSphere Application Server traditional and Liberty OIDC relying parties (RP).
+This document is indended as a fast path to get you started with using Microsoft:registered: Azure:tm: as your OpenID Connect provider (OP) for the WebSphere:tm: Application Server traditional and Liberty OIDC relying parties (RP).

 # References